 As is often the case in a small city, Abbotsford doesn't have a public transportation system that people use for their commute.

-The per capita income in Abbotsford in 2010 was $22,390, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
-This equates to an annual income of $89,560 for a family of four.
+The per capita income in Abbotsford in 2010 was $25,903, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $103,612 for a family of four.
 However, Abbotsford contains both very wealthy and poor people as well.

+Abbotsford is a very ethnically-diverse city.
 The people who call Abbotsford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Abbotsford residents report their race to be White, followed by Native American.
+The greatest number of Abbotsford residents report their race to be White.
 Abbotsford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.38% of the city’s residents.
+People of Hispanic or Latino origin account for 25.61% of the city’s residents.
 Important ancestries of people in Abbotsford include Polish, Norwegian, Irish, and French .

 The most common language spoken in Abbotsford is English.
 Other important languages spoken here include Spanish and West Germanic languages.